 Applications for permanent licences are granted for 1 year.
 Alternatively if your application is for a temporary licence, the licence will be granted for the duration you requested and can be from one day and for no longer than six weeks.

-If you are a current licence holder and wish to vary the types of public entertainment listed in your licence or the conditions of your licence you need to make a variation application using the Application to Vary Activities or Conditions [244kb] form and pay an administration fee.
+If you are a current licence holder and wish to vary the types of public entertainment listed in your licence or the conditions of your licence you need to make a variation application using theform and pay an administration fee.
 Please note that a separate application must be made for each licence which you wish to be varied.
-See the list of fees in the Related Documents section of this page.
+A list of fees can be found in the downloads section of this page.

 Once your application form and fee are received a copy of your application will be sent to the Council's advisors for their comments.
 If there are no adverse comments received from advisors the licence can be varied by the Chief Solicitor using delegated powers.

 However if any adverse comments are received the application would then need to be referred to the next suitable Licensing Committee for a decision to be taken.
 If your application needs to go to the committee the whole process may take three to four months depending on how long it takes for the advisors to respond.
 If your variation application is referred to committee you will be invited to attend the meeting to explain to the committee why you consider your application should be granted.

 The following list contains details of licences for premises which have permanent public entertainment licences.
 These licences are granted for one year with the licences continuing in effect once an application to renew the licence is granted.
 The list is updated regularly and at least every 12 weeks and gives details of the name of the licence holder and premises address.
 For the avoidance of doubt this is the only information available to members of the public.

 The Licensing Team also issue temporary public entertainment licences, these can last from one day and for no longer than six weeks.
 If you need further information on current temporary public entertainment licences you can contact the licensing team